xsdk-project/ATPESC2018HandsOnLessons/_lessons/adjoint/lesson.md

 #### Questions
 {% include qanda
     question='Does the optimization converge?
 If not, can you fix it?' answer='No. The PDE solution blows up.
 As we decrease the grid spacing, the stepsize  should be reduced according to CFL condition.
 For example, adding -ts_dt 0.1 should work.' %}

 ### Further information
-Because this example uses `DMDA`, Jacobian can be efficiently approxiated using finite difference with coloring.
+Because this example uses `DMDA`, Jacobian can be efficiently approximated using finite difference with coloring.
 You can use the option `-snes_fd_color` to enable this feature.

 ## Out-Brief

 We have used [PETSc](https://www.mcs.anl.gov/petsc/) to demonstrate the adjoint capability as an enabling technology for dynamic-constrained optimization.
-In particular, we focused on time-depdent problems including complex dynamical systems with discontinuities and a large scale hyperbolic PDE.
+In particular, we focused on time-dependent problems including complex dynamical systems with discontinuities and a large scale hyperbolic PDE.

 We have shown the basic usage of the adjoint solver as well as functionalities that can facilitate rapid development, diagnosis and performance profiling.